Residential Broadband Network Management Information

-In order to provide broadband Internet access to our residential customers, we use the DSL and cable Internet access services of various third parties.
-These third parties may have network management practices of their own that vary from EarthLink’s practices.
-If you have any questions about the network management practices of any third party that may help EarthLink provide broadband Internet access to you or for information on how to obtain such third parties’ policies for your review, please contact us.
+In order to provide high speed Internet access service to our residential customers, we use the DSL and cable Internet access services of various third parties.
+We work with these third parties in an effort to provide our customers with robust services.
+These third parties may have network management practices of their own that differ from EarthLink's practices.
+If you have any questions or would like information about the network management practices of any third party that helps EarthLink provide high speed Internet access to you, please contact us or go to the third party websites listed in Section 3 below.
 To contact EarthLink Customer Service via telephone or live chat go to http://www.earthlink.net/about/contact/.
 To contact PeoplePC Customer Service via telephone or live chat go to https://support.peoplepc.com/contact/contact.php.

 3. Performance Characteristics

-Information on the network management practices and performance characteristics of our third party DSL and cable Internet access service providers is available at these third party websites:
+Information on the network management practices and performance characteristics of our third party DSL and cable Internet access service providers is available on their websites:

-In addition, the Federal Communications Commission (FCC) has released a study and report on the performance of certain nationwide residential wireline broadband services in the United States, including most of the third parties that help EarthLink provide broadband Internet access service.
-This study, Measuring Broadband America, examined and reported on the service offerings of the largest wireline broadband providers using automated, direct measurements of broadband performance delivered to the homes of thousands of volunteers during March 2011.
-More information on the FCC study and report and the performance data is available at http://www.fcc.gov/measuring-broadband-america.
+In addition, the Federal Communications Commission (FCC) has released studies and reports on the performance of certain nationwide residential DSL, cable, fiber and satellite broadband services in the United States, including most of the third parties that help EarthLink provide residential high speed Internet access service.
+The most recent of these studies examined and reported on the service offerings of the largest DSL, cable, fiber and satellite broadband providers using automated, direct measurements of broadband service performance delivered to the homes of thousands of volunteers during September 2013.
+For more information on the FCC studies and reports and the performance data go to http://www.fcc.gov/measuring-broadband-america.

 4. Commercial Terms

 In general, EarthLink does not place usage limits on our residential high speed Internet access services.
-However, certain third party cable Internet access services that EarthLink uses may limit the amount of data that customers can upload or download per month.
-More information on these limits is contained in Section 4 of EarthLink’s Cable Internet Service Agreement available at http://www.earthlink.net/about/policies/cable.faces.
+However, certain third party cable Internet access service providers that EarthLink uses may limit the amount of data that customers can upload or download per month.
+More information on these limits can be found in Section 5 of EarthLink's Cable Internet Service Agreement available at http://www.earthlink.net/about/policies/cable.faces.